M-Jamil/Zakat/README.md

 4) Zakat Calculation for Gold, Silver & Stones
 5) Option of Zakat Calculation for Investment Properties
 6) Zakat Calculation for Shares, Prize Bonds .. etc
+7) Offline application, you dont have to share your akat informtaion to any website, the application will store data locally.

 OS Compatibilities:
 -------------------
 1) Windows
-2) Linux with x-windows
+2) Linux with X-Windows support
 3) MAC OS v10.x
 4) iPAD (not tested, may work)
 5) iPhone (not tested, may work)
-6) Android (not tested, may work) - use AndrOpen Office software from Playstore to open ODB.
+6) Android (not tested, may work) - use AndrOpen Office software from Google Playstore to open ODB.

 Prerequisites: